-I asked the Twitter community whether I should pay or not since I am a prospective client, and I immediately got a range of responses from “don't be that guy,” to “you are sexist for even thinking about wondering whether you should pay.”
+I asked the Twitter community whether I should pay or not since I am a prospective client.
+And I immediately got a range of responses from “don't be that guy,” to “you are sexist for even thinking about wondering whether you should pay.”

 I grew up in a culture that basically requires you to fight tooth and nail to pay the bill.
 I've seen my parents climb over their fellow diners, fighting to take care of the cheque.
-I've seen friends pretend to go to the bathroom an hour into dinner, to actually go find the server to pay the bill without us knowing!
-I've seen adults proclaim that another party is dishonoring them if they dare pay for them too!
+And, I've seen friends pretend to go to the bathroom an hour into dinner, to actually go find the server to pay the bill without us knowing!
+I've even seen adults proclaim that another party is dishonoring them if they dare pay for them too!

 If anybody REALLY wants to pay the bill they can.
 Perhaps I'm just more determined than others?
 It's kind of like when I go out on the tennis court and my opponent who is on a 5 match losing streak and is supposed to bring balls asks, “Do you have balls?”

-And that's what I did.
+And that's what I did with the realtor.
 I ended up paying the $60 bill.
 She didn't offer to pay, and I didn't expect her to.
 I was happy to pay, and she was happy to spend some time to get to know me.

 Readers, are men sexist for wanting to pay the bill?
 If you really wanted to pay the bill, do you think you could?
 Should women be more aggressive in paying the bill?
 Is chivalry a synonym for sexist pig?
 Is the woman who said she is offended by my question on Twitter ever going to find a man?